Horses and riders wading in the ocean at Long Bay Beach in the Turks and Caicos

 Turks and Caicos Rock Iguana on French Cay

-Nature, bird, and sports photographers will have endless subjects to capture on Providenciales and throughout the Turks and Caicos Islands.
+Nature photographers and sports photographers will have endless subjects to capture on Providenciales and throughout the Turks and Caicos.
 In addition to the incredible landscapes and common wildlife, there is a tremendous range of endemic and endangered species indigenous to the islands.

-You don't need a permit to fly drones recreationally in the Turks and Caicos, and so many of the coastlines, national parks, and land forms of Providenciales are beautiful drone photos waiting to be captured.
+You don't need a permit to fly drones recreationally in the Turks and Caicos, so many of the coastlines, national parks, and land forms of Providenciales are easy to capture.